 - $500 stipend

 - One-on-one assistance from a reference librarian.
-That assistance can include, among other things, ongoing visits to the classroom, creation of learning tools, identification and acquisition of resources, etc.
+That assistance can include, among other things, ongoing visits to the classroom, creation of learning tools, online library instruction in eLearn, identification and acquisition of resources, etc.

 - New learning tools (class pages, lesson plans, course-specific resources) that can be incorporated into your teaching